Orion Group Holdings, Inc. (NYSE:ORN) Expected to Post Quarterly Sales of $150.19 Million

-Equities analysts expect Orion Group Holdings, Inc. (NYSE:ORN – Get Rating) to announce sales of $150.19 million for the current quarter, according to Zacks Investment Research.
-Four analysts have issued estimates for Orion Group’s earnings, with the lowest sales estimate coming in at $142.50 million and the highest estimate coming in at $155.56 million.
-Orion Group posted sales of $153.31 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 2%.
-The business is expected to announce its next earnings report on Monday, January 1st.
+Brokerages expect Orion Group Holdings, Inc. (NYSE:ORN – Get Rating) to announce $150.19 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have issued estimates for Orion Group’s earnings.
+The highest sales estimate is $155.56 million and the lowest is $142.50 million.
+Orion Group posted sales of $153.31 million in the same quarter last year, which would indicate a negative year-over-year growth rate of 2%.
+The business is expected to announce its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Orion Group will report full-year sales of $651.73 million for the current fiscal year, with estimates ranging from $636.46 million to $670.00 million.
-For the next fiscal year, analysts anticipate that the business will report sales of $694.77 million, with estimates ranging from $690.65 million to $698.65 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that follow Orion Group.
+According to Zacks, analysts expect that Orion Group will report full year sales of $651.73 million for the current fiscal year, with estimates ranging from $636.46 million to $670.00 million.
+For the next fiscal year, analysts forecast that the business will report sales of $694.77 million, with estimates ranging from $690.65 million to $698.65 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Orion Group.

-Orion Group (NYSE:ORN – Get Rating) last announced its quarterly earnings results on Wednesday, March 2nd.
-The construction company reported ($0.17) EPS for the quarter, missing analysts’ consensus estimates of ($0.10) by ($0.07).
-The firm had revenue of $162.27 million for the quarter, compared to the consensus estimate of $137.69 million.
-Orion Group had a negative net margin of 2.42% and a negative return on equity of 6.81%.
-During the same period in the previous year, the company posted $0.12 earnings per share.
+Orion Group (NYSE:ORN – Get Rating) last posted its earnings results on Wednesday, March 2nd.
+The construction company reported ($0.17) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.07).
+The business had revenue of $162.27 million during the quarter, compared to the consensus estimate of $137.69 million.
+Orion Group had a negative return on equity of 6.81% and a negative net margin of 2.42%.
+During the same period in the previous year, the business posted $0.12 EPS.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ORN.
+Morgan Stanley lifted its position in Orion Group by 67.0% during the first quarter.
+Morgan Stanley now owns 17,520 shares of the construction company’s stock valued at $107,000 after purchasing an additional 7,028 shares in the last quarter.
+Crossmark Global Holdings Inc. purchased a new position in Orion Group during the third quarter valued at $156,000.
+BlackRock Inc. lifted its position in Orion Group by 6.7% during the third quarter.
+BlackRock Inc. now owns 642,161 shares of the construction company’s stock valued at $3,494,000 after purchasing an additional 40,216 shares in the last quarter.
+Barclays PLC lifted its position in Orion Group by 594.2% during the third quarter.
+Barclays PLC now owns 5,984 shares of the construction company’s stock valued at $33,000 after purchasing an additional 5,122 shares in the last quarter.
+Finally, O Shaughnessy Asset Management LLC lifted its position in Orion Group by 36.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 117,956 shares of the construction company’s stock valued at $642,000 after purchasing an additional 31,476 shares in the last quarter.
+Institutional investors own 58.48% of the company’s stock.

 About Orion Group (Get Rating)